 Because WHWC is an incorporated mutual water company, it is owned and supported by its shareholders.
 All administrative, operating expenses and capital improvements which consist of new wells, reservoirs, and pipelines (distribution system) are supported through water rates, annual and special assessments.

 A five-member Board of Directors governs the company, and they are required to be shareholders.
 The Board’s authority is established by the By-laws, which comply with all State and Federal Regulations.
 The Board is responsible for Company policies and decision-making.
-Day-to-day operations are supervised by Manager William Brown.
+Day-to-day operations are supervised by General Manager Mark Iverson.